-As a medical school applicant, you have worked your hardest to do everything“right.”
+As a medical school applicant, you have worked your hardest to write the best medical school personal statement, get great letters of recommendation, and complete the medical school requirements and do everything “right.”
 But, you know that when it comes to medical school admissions, there is no such thing as an “easy” medical school to get in to or a “safety school.”
 The vast majority of medical school applicants rarely have safety schools on their medical school lists as they did when they applied to for college.

 Since only 40% of medical school applicants, on average, are accepted to medical school each year, getting in to any allopathic (MD-granting) medical school in the United States is difficult and competitive.
 However, there are some strategies you can employ and medical schools that are “easier” to get in to than others.
 Therefore, making a strategic school list is one of the key things you can do to ensure your success in this process.
 In fact, one of the most common reasons applicants are not accepted to medical school the first time they apply is because they do not compose a well-balanced school list.

-In this article, based on the most current data, we will help you increase your odds of medical school acceptance by outlining how to compose your school list and identifying the “easiest” public and private medical schools to get in for the 2020-2021 application season.
+In this article, based on the most current data from the Association of American Medical Colleges, we will help you increase your odds of medical school acceptance by outlining how to compose your school list and identifying the “easiest” public and private medical schools to get in for the 2021-2022 application season.
 When deciding which medical schools you should apply to, there are many factors to consider including your overall competitiveness, school prestige, geography, and cost.
 Accurately gauging your overall competitiveness is key when deciding where to apply to medical school.

 Here are some questions we will answer: